saferpay/sndbx/texts/paypal.md

 ## <a name="api-access"></a> Grant API Approval for Saferpay

-So that PayPal payments can be handled via Saferpay, a few initial settings must be changed in the PayPal merchant account.
+To enable processing of PayPal payments via Saferpay a few settings must be first specified in the PayPal Mercahnt account.

 1. Log in to your PayPal business account at [www.paypal.com](http://www.paypal.com/).
 1. Click on the profile icon ![alt text](https://raw.githubusercontent.com/saferpay/sndbx/master/images/paypal_icon.png "Profile") on the top right side of the page.
 From the **Business Profile** menu, select Account Settings.